Tliabo/project_lessons/public/module_5100/cms_abgabe/readme.md

 Go into directory [database/](/directory) copy and rename `example.database.sqlite` to `database.sqlite` in the same directory.

-There is also a configuration for MYSQL but its not
+There is also a configuration for MYSQL for future implementation.

 ## License
 [ISC](https://choosealicense.com/licenses/isc/)